Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 | Change password | `AT+PSWD=1234` | Sets pairing password |
 | Set role | `AT+ROLE=0` | `0` = Slave, `1` = Master |

 > ⚠️ **Important:** If you change the baud rate, your firmware must match it.
-Currently, B4J Uploader **does not automatically change the baud rate**, so you need to ensure the HC-05/HC-08 baud matches your program settings.
+So you need to ensure the HC-05/HC-08 baud matches your program settings.

 [↑ Back to Table of Contents](#-table-of-contents)